LCCA - London College of Contemporary Arts

 The advantages of studying in London

-To live in London is to experience one of the great cities of the world.
-Students at LCCA benefit from our location in the centre of the capital, the hub of culture, arts, politics, government, the media, the law and the great financial institutions of the City of London.
-The capital also offers a scene and status unrivalled by any other city.
+To live in London is to experience one of the greatest cities in the world.
+Students at LCCA benefit from a location known as the centre for culture, arts, politics, government, media, law, and finance.
+London carries a status unrivalled by any other city.

-LCCA, is at the heart of what has been described as 'the cultural capital of the world.'
-London is an education.
-The capital is home to over 200 museums (twice as many as Paris or New York), 150 theatres, 34,000 shops, 3,000 parks and open spaces and four UNESCO World Heritage Sites (Kew Gardens, Maritime Greenwich, Tower of London and Westminster Abbey and Palace).
+LCCA is at the heart of what has been described as “the cultural capital of the world”.
+The capital is home to over 200 museums (twice as many as Paris or New York), 150 theatres, 34,000 shops, 3,000 parks and open spaces, and 4 UNESCO World Heritage Sites (Kew Gardens, Maritime Greenwich, Tower of London, and Westminster Abbey and Palace).

-London plays a part in the academic life as well as the social life of being a student at LCCA.
-Surrounded by libraries, archives, galleries and the headquarters of the professional associations, London's students have access to an unrivalled range of cultural activities and influences.
+You’ll not only benefit socially as a student in London at LCCA but academically too.
+Surrounded by libraries, archives, galleries, and the headquarters of professional associations, you’ll have access to an unmatched range of cultural activities and influences.

 Entertainment